Blog

 3. Enter the 25-character key you purchased

-2. At the bottom of the window, you will find the Windows Activation section.
+2. At the bottom of the window, you'll find the " Windows Activation" section

 Step 5: Checking the date and time settings